Updating a subcluster

 yc dataproc subcluster update <subcluster_name_or_ID> \ --cluster-name=<cluster_name> \ --disk-size=<storage_size_in_GB>You can request the subcluster name or ID with the list of cluster subclusters, and the cluster name, with the list of folder clusters.

-If all these conditions are met, Yandex Data Processing launches the operation to increase storage space.
+If all these conditions are met, Yandex Data Processing starts expanding the storage.

 -